act-now-coalition/act-now-links-service/README.md

 ## Create a share link:

-Registers a new share link, or updates the existing one if a share link for the supplied URL already exists, with meta tags according to the request body params.
+Registers a new share link, or updates the existing one if a share link already exists for the supplied URL, with meta tags according to the request body params.
 On success, returns the URL of the new or updated share link.

 * ### URL:  `/api/registerUrl`